Internships, Part-Time & Entry-Level Jobs

 The biggest piece of advice we can recommend to avoid getting ignored is to follow-up consistently with an employer after you submit an application.
 This is an art not a science, but most students are way too hesitant to follow-up with employers even if just to ask what the time frame is on responding or to remind them that you have applied.
 For best practices see our guide on how to follow-up with employers.

 2.)
 Remove all typos from your resume.

 Another reason you may not hear back from employers is because they tossed out your resume at first sight.
 Even if you have one typo on your resume, it shows an employer a lack of professionalism and attention to detail.
 In fact almost 50% of employers stop reading a resume if they see just one typo!
-So double check your resume and check out our resume template and guide for extra help.
+So double check your resume and check out our resume guide for extra help.

 3.)
 Be unique.

 As an employer who has hired many students I can safely say, my job is a lot easier when a particular student breaks the mold by standing out.
 Don’t just spam employers with a standard cover letter, take the extra hour to write something and make a unique cover letter.
 If the employer has a twitter account tweet at them about how excited you are.
 If they are coming to your school for a career fair, go and introduce yourself to the recruiting staff and start building a relationship.
 Your hard work will pay off when it comes to decision time.

 4.)
 Don’t use scammy websites to apply for positions!

 Top job boards like your Career Center website or WayUp work hard to make sure every position that is online is up to date and is a high quality position.
 If you are finding positions by doing a Google search or on Craigslist, you may find some great opportunities but as a rule of thumb the further you go from trusted sites the more likely you are to be applying to a position that has either already closed or doesn’t exist altogether.